edgio-docs/edgio-docs/guides/prefetching.md

 }
 ```

-By default `Prefetch` will fetch and cache the URL in the link's `href` attribute.
+By default, `Prefetch` will fetch and cache the URL in the link's `href` attribute.
 If you have a single page app, you most likely want to prefetch an API call for the page rather than the page's HTML.
 The example above shows you how to set the `url` property to control which URL is prefetched.

 If you're using Next.js, the `Prefetch` component assumes you're using `getServerSideProps` and will prefetch the corresponding URL unless your specify a `url` prop.
 The `Prefetch` component should be placed between Next's `<Link>` and the `<a>` element: